neroist/sitelen-pona-ucsur-guide/README.md

 ### macOS

 jan Tepo (`@tbodt`) has made an [input plugin for macOS](https://raw.githubusercontent.com/neroist/sitelen-pona-ucsur-guide/main/sitelen-pona.inputplugin) with modifications by jan Semu (`@jmiibo`) to support the 2022-05-20 version of UCSUR (download with ctrl+s).
-Install it by double clicking.
-Then enable it in System Preferences > Keyboard > Input Sources.
-You'll find it listed under "Chinese, Simplified" for some reason.
+Download it, then install it by double clicking.
+Then enable it in `System Preferences` -> `Keyboard` -> `Input Sources`.
+You'll find it listed under "Chinese, Simplified".

 ### Linux